Deep Hedging with Options Using the Implied Volatility Surface: Numerical study

 Furthermore, columns 2 and 3 show that RL agents maintain strong option-tracking performance in the absence of transaction costs, despite adopting strategies that differ from those derived using the DG approach.
 However, once transaction costs are introduced (panels B2 and B3 of \autoref{fig:tracking_error}), the RL agent trained under the CVaR risk measure exhibits larger tracking error.
 This is primarily driven by the nature of the objective function, which focuses on minimizing the tail of losses only at the end of the hedging period.
 As a result, early deviations between the hedging and target portfolios do not necessarily lead to a loss in the tail of the distribution, and therefore do not require immediate correction, as positions can be rebalanced closer to maturity while keeping the CVaR at low levels.
+Larger tracking errors in early stages are expected because the RL optimization leads to smaller hedging positions, see \autoref{fig:average_position}.

 In terms of the sample average tracking error (column 1), DG strategies exhibit values close to zero across all rebalancing days in absence of transaction costs.
 The RL agent trained under the MSE risk metric follows closely, which aligns with the symmetric nature of this risk measure, as it penalizes both losses and gains equally.
 In contrast, RL strategies optimized using SMSE and CVaR deviate further from zero, particularly displaying a negative average hedging error.
 This behavior reflects the asymmetric nature of these risk metrics, which do not penalize gains.
 These differences become even more pronounced when transaction costs are introduced, further emphasizing the distinct risk preferences embedded in each optimization approach.